banyekalaok/cee498report/manuscript.md

 ### Independent Variables

 The CU-MTD bus data was provided as a csv file.
 Therefore, the easiest way to setup, tidy and initially analyze the data was in tabular form.
-First, we dropped all the empty columns and columns with categorical values or string values, which can not be used as inputs to train the model.
-Then a heatmap is used to show the pair-wise correlation between the remaining features and our target 'Load avg', which gives us an idea which features might be the most predictive.

-### correlation heat map

 The bus data was then assessed for meaningful ways it can be subdivided based on identifying independent variables.
 As shown in figure 1 below, the number of trips are fairly evenly distributed throughout the week.

 **Figure 1.
 Trip distribution per weekday**